Rocky Balboa: Honors

 Rocky Balboa was named the 7th greatest movie hero by the American Film Institute on their 100 Years...
 100 Heroes and Villains list.
-Additionally, he was ranked No. 36 on Empire Magazine's compilation of The 100 Greatest Movie Characters.
+Additionally, he was ranked No. 36 on Empire's compilation of The 100 Greatest Movie Characters.
 Premiere magazine ranked Rocky Balboa No. 64 on their list of The 100 Greatest Movie Characters of All Time.

 The Rocky character is immortalised with a bronze statue erected near the Rocky Steps at the Philadelphia Museum of Art recalling the famous scene from the original Rocky movie.

 In 2007, a Rocky statue was erected in the Serbian village of Žitiste.

 In 2011, Sylvester Stallone was inducted into the International Boxing Hall of Fame for his work on the Rocky Balboa character, having "entertained and inspired boxing fans from around the world".
 Additionally, Stallone was awarded the Boxing Writers Association of America award for "Lifetime Cinematic Achievement in Boxing."
-Inspired by people criticizing an actor being inducted in the Hall of Fame for playing a ficticious athlete, in 2014 the Fictitious Athlete Hall of Fame was launched with Rocky Balboa as its Inaugural Induction.
+Inspired by people criticizing an actor being inducted in the Hall of Fame for playing a fictitious athlete, in 2014 the Fictitious Athlete Hall of Fame was launched with Rocky Balboa as its Inaugural Induction.

 A poll of former heavyweight champions and boxing writers ranked Balboa as the best boxer in the film series.